choco0908/arjsproject/README.md

 # Licenses
 It is **all open source**! jsartoolkit5 is under LGPLv3 license and additional permission.
-And All my code in AR.js repository is under MIT license. :)

 For legal details, be sure to check [jsartoolkit5 license](https://github.com/artoolkit/jsartoolkit5/blob/master/LICENSE.txt) and [AR.js license](https://github.com/jeromeetienne/AR.js/blob/master/LICENSE.txt).